-Thus the Miniature Husky dog breed was gradually created by breeding between selected Siberian Huskies.
-This process began by breeding the smallest pups with other rants, which produced their offspring.
-Which were considerably smaller than the standard-sized Siberian Husky.
+Thus, the miniature husky dog breed was gradually created by breeding between selected Siberian Huskies.
+This process began by breeding the smallest pups with other rats, which produced their offspring.
+Which were considerably smaller than the standard-sized Siberian husky.

 But a miniature husky is around 13 to 17 inches tall.
 That is 33 cm to 43 cm.